Unable To Work Due To Injury? Here Are Your Legal Rights

 3. Long-Term vs. Short-Term Injuries

-• Long-term injuries refer to conditions that persist over an extended period, affecting an individual’s ability to work for an extended duration.
+- Long-term injuries refer to conditions that persist over an extended period, affecting an individual’s ability to work for an extended duration.
+If a long-term injury results in a permanent disability, you may be entitled to a significant lump sum payout.
+This lump sum is intended to provide long-term financial security when you can no longer work.

 Workers’ Compensation Rights